qikaigu/fibaro-motion-sensor-philips-hue-interaction/README.md

     - Reserve a static IP address for the bridge from either Hue mobile app or your DHCP server.

 2. Configure the server
+    - Reserve a static IP address for the server.
     - Install required Python libraries.
     - Rename or copy `server/config.yml.dist` to `server/config.yml` and add your Philips Hue bridge API key and IP address into `server/config.yml`.
     - Launch the flask server by running `flask run` and add it as a system service later.